How to Vote in the General Election by Nov. 5, 2024

 3/ Return your ballot to the Cass County Auditor.

-If you return your ballot by mail, it must be postmarked no later than Monday, Nov.
-7. However, it is highly recommended you mail it the week prior to Election Day.
-Postage is required.
+If you return your ballot by mail, it must be postmarked by Monday, Nov.
+4. Postage is required.

-Alternatively, you can deposit your ballot in the secure drop box in front of the Cass County Courthouse at 211 9th St. S in Fargo, no later than 5 p.m. on Monday, Nov.
-7. There is a small sign referring to using an envelope from inside the foyer of the courthouse but that is for non-election materials being deposited in the box.
-Your ballot comes with its own envelope, which you need to sign.
+Alternatively, you can deposit your ballot in the secure drop box in front of the Cass County Courthouse at 211 9th St. S in Fargo, no later than Monday, Nov.
+4.

 4/ Track your ballot.